binxio/blog-serverless-ci-cd-of-docker-images-with-aws/README.md

 - a lambda which is starts the project on repository commits

 ### cloning the source repository
-To see this in action, you are going build push our [paas-monitor](https://github.com/mvanholsteijn/paas-monitor.git) repository to the newly created CodeCommit repository:
+To see this in action, you are going to push our [paas-monitor](https://github.com/mvanholsteijn/paas-monitor.git) repository to the newly created CodeCommit repository:
 ```sh
 git clone https://github.com/mvanholsteijn/paas-monitor.git